Redotix/GAMMA-3D-Shader-Based-Scopes/README.md

 # GAMMA-3D-Shader-Based-Scopes

-AS OF GAMMA 0.9.3, 3DSS FOR GAMMA COMES WITH THE MAIN GAMMA INSTALL.
+AS OF GAMMA 0.9.3, THE BASE FILE OF 3DSS FOR GAMMA COMES WITH THE MAIN GAMMA INSTALL.
 THESE STEPS ARE NO LONGER REQUIRED FOR 3DSSG TO WORK.
 YOU ONLY NEED TO DOWNLOAD AND INSTALL THE MAIN 3DSS FILE TO UPDATE 3DSS BEFORE IT IS UPDATED IN GAMMA.
+MOST OPTIONAL DOWNLOADS ARE NOT INCLUDED IN GAMMA.
 THIS GUIDE WILL BE LEFT UP AS A REFERNECE.

 A collection of mods that add 3D Shader Based scope support to GAMMA weapons and other weapon packs